 A fine and rare early-19th-century sword cover with metal fittings (lot 196) is offered with estimates of £35,000-£45,000.
 The lacquered case is applied with a coiled copper snake and a climbing frog, while the metal fittings are inlaid in gold, silver and copper alloy with butterflies, dragonflies, grasshoppers, wasps and other insects.

 A small four-case inro and lacquer netsuke (lot 96) by Shibata Zeshin (1807-1891) is another of the sale highlights, with an estimate of £20,000-£30,000.
-It is decorated in gold takamaki-e (high-relief lacquering) and inlaid with pewter and mother-of-pearl to show three boats laden with firewood in a sea of formalized waves, a theme relating to a poem by the Buddhist monk, Jakuren (circa 1139-1202): Where has the spring gone? / By the harbor / in the mist / a boat laden with brushwood / drifts away down Uji River.
+It is decorated in gold takamaki-e (high-relief lacquering) and inlaid with pewter and mother-of-pearl to show three boats laden with firewood in a sea of formalised waves, a theme relating to a poem by the Buddhist monk, Jakuren (circa 1139-1202): Where has the spring gone? / By the harbour / in the mist / a boat laden with brushwood / drifts away down Uji River.

-An outstanding series of 17th century to early 20th century paintings includes a pair of six-fold gold-paper screens (lot 296) by Ikegami Shuho (1874-1944), painted in ink and colors with pine trees and cranes.
+An outstanding series of 17th century to early 20th century paintings includes a pair of six-fold gold-paper screens (lot 296) by Ikegami Shuho (1874-1944), painted in ink and colours with pine trees and cranes.
 The pair of screens are offered for sale with an estimate of £10,000-£15,000.

 The sale also features a large group of Satsuma ceramics from the Meiji era (1868-1912), many of them from a single private collection.
 Satsuma was originally manufactured around 1600 in the far south of Japan but international events such as the 1873 Vienna World Exposition vastly increased the international popularity of the extravagantly painted and gilded ware.
 Soon potters from all over the country were creating their own versions and the word 'Satsuma' lost most of its geographical sense.
-As East-Asian culture was popularized and collectors of Japanese arts and crafts grew increasingly aware of Japanese lore and legend, the canny craftsman-entrepreneurs of Osaka and Kyoto adopted decoration including divine beings and characters from well known myths and legends.
+As East-Asian culture was popularised and collectors of Japanese arts and crafts grew increasingly aware of Japanese lore and legend, the canny craftsman-entrepreneurs of Osaka and Kyoto adopted decoration including divine beings and characters from well known myths and legends.
 In an effort to maintain the connection with the Satsuma domain, some examples are also marked with the distinctive crest of the Shimazu family.

 Among the most attractive examples of Satsuma in the sale is a large 'charger (lot 445), painted by Sozan for the Kinkozan Company and valued at £2,000-£3,000.
 Finely decorated in enamel and gilt, it shows the tragic hero Minamoto no Yoshitsune and his men on the seashore, waiting to board a ship that will take them to exile on Japan's northern island of Ezo (presnet-day Hokkaido).
 The design, based on a near-contemporary print by Utagawa Yoshitora (circa 1836-1887), was chosen to appeal to the Western taste for Japanese myth and legend.
 Another outstanding piece of Satsuma ware (lot 476, estimate £1,500-£2,500) includes a scene featuring the great print-artist Kitagawa Utamaro (1753-1806) painting a giant phoenix, or hoo on the walls of a house in the pleasure quarters of Edo (present-day Tokyo).